How to start a snack business: from idea to first sale

 - Contact a packaging supplier to confirm their minimum order quantity and cost.

-Step 7: Hire your team and set up operations
+How do you hire your team and set up operations?

 Build your starting team